 The judges will be using some different data sets for your programs at the judging

 - File naming conventions for solutions must be followed.
 These are provided with your contest instructions at the event.

 - Your team will have a number programming tasks to choose from.
 You probably will not be able to solve them all, so you are advised to study them and choose your problems wisely.

 - Need WiFi.
 HP CodeWars utilizes a custom browser-based submission/judging/scoring system via an 802.11x wireless network.
 Please ensure that your computer is wireless-capable before the event day.
 If you can connect to a public wireless network (e.g. the public library or Panera) and browse the Internet, you should be in good shape.
 Some school computers have security lockdowns that prevent wireless configuration, so please verify this before you come.

 - Each team will receive a unique team login and password for the competition.

 - Programs must be a standard DOS or Windows console application.
 No GUI programs.

-- There is no limit to the number of submissions you can make to solve a given problem.
+- Failure IS an option.
+There is no limit to the number of submissions you can make to solve a given problem.
 However, note that in the case

 of a tie score, the winners will be determined by the fewest incorrect submissions.

-- Any necessary corrections to contest problems will be displayed to all competitors on your team page in the contest system, and announced in the contest room(s).
+- Corrections during the competition.
+Any necessary corrections to contest problems will be displayed to all competitors on your team page in the contest system, and announced in the contest room(s).

-- Verify that your program works with the example input before submitting it to the judges.
+- Test before submitting.
+Verify that your program works with the example input before submitting it to the judges.
 Don't waste your time (and the judges') submitting a bad program you could have caught with your

 - Additional rules, modifications, and more details will be made available to you on the day